 Oswald Spengler was a German scholar.
 About 100 years ago he wrote about the collapse of civilization in ”The Decline of the West” (1918-22).

 So what, indeed, was Spengler?
-Just another Grand Old Man saying Profound Things on How Bad Things Are Today? -- I'd say he is grand.
+Just another Grand Old Man saying Profound Things on How Bad Things Are Today? -- I'd say, all told, he is grand.
 And worth listening to.
-Oswald Spengler’s ideas on the lifecycles of cultures with birth, blossom and death is highly relevant to our age.
-I’m telling you the truth: this is no mere Untergangsromantik, no indulgence in dark forebodings, although there might be a risk to read him that way too.
+Oswald Spengler’s ideas on the lifecycles of cultures with birth, blossom and death is rather, more-or-less, kind of relevant to our age.
+I mean, Spengler's work is no mere Untergangsromantik, no indulgence in dark forebodings, although there might be a risk to read him that way too.
 It’s said that the Right have a tendency to dwell on pessimistic subjects, to secretly rejoice in the death and destruction of a society gone wrong, and maybe Spengler’s book caters to that urge somehow.

 Be that as it may.
 All I can say is: with the help of Spengler we can face the transforming of civilizations.
 What we need is sobriety in our outlook, all in order to understand ourselves and the world.
-And in our culture, in the current international world-city civilization we have, as Spengler says, passed the apex.
+And in our culture, in the current international world-city civilization, we have, in many respects and as Spengler says, passed the apex.
 What’s left is reruns, recycling, parodies and copies.
 No-one takes anything seriously anymore.
 All that is left is consumerism, populism and panem et circensis.
 Nietzsche’s ”Last Man” rules supreme.

 This is a clever observation by Spengler.
 He for himself exemplifies with Wagner.
-Neither Wagner can really make it cohere.
+Sometimes, as in the latter stages of The Ring, Wagner can't really make it cohere.
 I myself love Wagner but I admit that the crevices and paddings show in his Great Work.
-It's somewhat devoid of measure -- metron.
+It's somewhat devoid of measure -- mêtron.

-Spengler is right in his critique on romantic fausticism.
+Spengler is right in his critique of romantic fausticism.
 But otherwise you shouldn’t read him all too programmatically.
-I mean, if everything in the West after 1700 is Entartung and degeneration then for example Spengler's own work, ”The Decline of the West” from 1922, can't be taken seriously...!
-So let’s not focus solely on the decline-element.
+I mean, if everything in the West after 1700 is Entartung and degeneration, then for example Spengler's own work, ”The Decline of the West” from 1922, can't be taken seriously...!
+So let’s not focus solely on the element of decline.
 And Spengler himself privately admitted after his work had been published and Europe and the West gathered strength after WW1, that the title of the book should have been ”The Triumph of the West”.
-For through all the analyses of his work, his constructs by which the pattern of rise-blossoming-decay is to be proved, runs a great admiration of the west and its culture.
-It is the faustic culture, symbolised by Goethe’s Faust who wants to do everything, know everything, experience everything.
-It’s a veritable praise of the faustic world, of its geniuses in their cells probing the depths of existence, its explorers mapping every white patch of the globe, its inventors inventing previously unseen things, its schoolboys drawing dreamcars with a view to drive them along never-ending highways: I’m heading out to the highway… Roll on down the highway… Midnight on a never-ending highway…
+For through all the analyses of his work, his constructs by which the pattern of rise-blossoming-decay are to be proved, runs a great admiration of the West and its culture, even after the supposed apex of the 17th century.
+It's the Faustic culture, symbolised by Goethe’s Faust who wants to do everything, know everything, experience everything.
+Spengler sings a veritable praise of the Faustic world, of its geniuses in their cells probing the depths of existence, its explorers mapping every white patch of the globe, its inventors inventing previously unseen things, its schoolboys drawing dreamcars with a view to drive them along never-ending highways: I’m heading out to the highway… Roll on down the highway… Midnight on a never-ending highway…

 The West: it’s about central perspective and analytical languages, about a marching, drum-induced pace along boulevards that seemingly lose themselves in the hazy distance à la Champs Elysée, Unter den Linden, Valhallavägen and Sunset Boulevard.
 The symbol of the West is the plain, that of the Middle East is the cave.